robric/k8s-svc-and-lb-testing/README.md

 search multipass
 ubuntu@vm1:~$
 ```
-Instead, service name resolution works as any kubernetes: the key/values are stored in the kube DB (e.g. etcd) and sent to coredns upon changes.
+Service name resolution works as any kubernetes: the key/values are stored in the kube DB (e.g. etcd) and sent to coredns upon changes.

-This how the iptables is dispatched.
+### Service Routing Details

 ```
 ```